Importance of Machine Learning in agriculture: main applications

 Climate change, soil erosion, and biodiversity loss can cripple the business, as are customers’ shifting tastes in food.
 The natural environment with which farming interacts continues to present its own set of problems.
 In addition to a growing population, sustainable agriculture is also threatened by urbanization.
 And the only way to meet the growing food demand is to keep track of crops, the environment, and the market.

 This is when machine learning applications in agriculture step on the scene.
 By analyzing real-time sensor data and historical trends, this technology can empower farming decision-making.
-This will help manufacturers better predict demand, improve crop yields and reduce food production costs.
+With artificial intelligence used in agriculture, manufacturers can better predict demand, improve crop yields and reduce food production costs.

 The current statistics attest to the rise of artificial intelligence and machine learning in agriculture: